davidcrobert/marimapper/refactor_plan.md

 ## Goals and guardrails
 - Make package boundaries obvious (hardware vs detection vs reconstruction vs UI) so a junior dev can follow data flow without cross-referencing multiple files.
+- Rewrite code to be as readable as possible and follow clear patterns, flows, and architecture.
 - Reduce duplication (multiple detector/coordinator variants) and side effects; favor small, testable units with typed inputs and outputs.
 - Keep the GUI thin: UI code should bind to view models or services rather than owning business logic or multiprocessing.
 - Maintain CLI/GUI compatibility during the transition via shims and deprecation warnings.